vegaprotocol/vega/README.md

 rpc CreateOrder(vega.Order) returns (OrderResponse);
 ```

-To submit a new order to the network, a caller can submit protobuf `order` messages and receive OrderResponses from the API.
+To submit a new order to the network, a caller can submit a protobuf `order` message and receive an `OrderResponse` from the API.
 In the following example a trader wishes to `buy` a total of `500` contracts at price `100` on market ID `BTC/DEC19`:

 **Request**